fengjixuchui/HyperVisor-Injector/README.md

-# Windows Hyper Visor Injector
+# Windows Hyper-Visor Injector
 - Tested on Windows 10 20h2 : OS Build 19042.1586
-# 200 stars for new release

-# If you are interested in buying my Private source code or would like your own project to be developed, contact me via discord at: Skeng#6969
+# If you are interested in buying my Private source codes or would like your own project to be developed, contact me via discord at: Skeng#6969
+- I have multiple sources for sale
 - Private Source Is perfect if you are starting up a p2c or if you want to be Undetected without facing bans
 - I will only respond to serious Enquiries/Offers, Time wasters will not be tolerated.
+- The private source code is fully undetected and has a lot more features and security than the public TEST version, it also supports all games + engines with much more flexabilty.

-Vouches + Proof of concept can be shown.
+Vouches + Proof can be shown.

 # before using do this
 Please enable hyper-v in "turn windows features on or off".
 Then run launch.bat as admin, this will mount the EFI partition and move some files around then reboot you.
 Voyager is designed to recover from a crash.
 The first thing Voyager will do when executed is restore bootmgfw on disk.
 If any complications occur during boot you can simply reboot.